ActuallyJacob/TheReaper-2019/README.md

 # TheReaper Bot
 **Originally Made for the Reaper Clan on Destiny 2.**
-*This can also be invited to your own server, join the suppport server below if you need help setting up.*
+*This version of the bot is unavailiable to the public*

 **Setup:**
 1. ?conf show